UniBwTAS/continuous_clustering/README.md

 roslaunch continuous_clustering demo_touareg.launch bag_file:=${ROSBAG_PATH}/vw_touareg_example1.bag
 ```

+**Note:** For the latter launch file, you can use `--wait_for_tf:=false` (default: `true`) argument.
+It controls whether
+to wait for the transform from velodyne to fixed frame (e.g. odometry frame) with a timestamp larger than the one of the
+firing or whether to use the latest available (probably incorrect) transform.
+The former is the accurate approach
+(that's why it is the default) but the columns are published in larger batches/slices because they are accumulated
+between two transforms.
+The size of a slice depends on the update rate of the transform (i.e. transforms with 50Hz lead
+to batches/slices of 1/5 rotation for a LiDAR rotating with 10Hz).
+So for a nice visualization where the columns are
+published one by one like it the GIF at the top of the page you should disable this flag.

 ## Evaluation on SemanticKITTI Dataset

 We evaluate our clustering algorithm with the same metrics as described in the paper _TRAVEL: Traversable Ground and